 Microeconomics is the study of how households and firms allocate scarce resources to competing ends.
 Students learn to use economic models and optimizing techniques to address a variety of decision-making processes, including consumer utility optimization and producer profit maximization in the context of competitive markets, monopoly, oligopoly, and monopolistic competition.
 (3B) Offered most semesters.
 Prerequisite: Economics 199.

 In this course, construction of an organized theoretical framework facilitates an understanding of the behavior of variables such as GDP, inflation, and unemployment.
 An open economy approach is taken, and international analyses abound.
 Alternative fiscal and monetary policy strategies receive scrutiny in a variety of environments.
 Important contributions from macroeconomists representing schools of thought (e.g., Classical, Keynesian, New Classical, New Keynesian) from throughout the 20th century are presented.
 Offered each spring.
-Prerequisite: Economics 199 and 211.
+Prerequisite: Economics 199.

 A one-semester survey of fundamental concepts in financial accounting and corporate finance.
 Students will learn how to do accounting and finance on their own if they run their own small businesses.
 Offered each spring.
 Prerequisite: Economics 199.
 Not open to students who have taken Economics 214 or 215.

 The purpose of this course is to apply the tools from microeconomic theory to the analysis of labor markets.
 Topics covered include labor supply and demand, wage structures, compensating wage differentials, investment in human capital, labor market discrimination, labor unions, and unemployment.
 In addition to theory, emphasis will also be placed on empirical applications, and examination of public policies and labor laws.
 Offered each year.
 Prerequisite: Economics 211.